vorner/rust-presentations/101_for_cpp.md

 ???

 * Compile-time meta programming through macros, procedural macros and traits.
+* on UB:
+  - The usual things ‒ pointers, memory accesses, data races in both
-* Non-existent variant or aliasing mutable reference is UB in rust
+  - Non-existent variant or aliasing mutable reference is UB in rust
 * Really long compile times

 ---